python-hyper/h11/docs/source/api.rst

   opportunity to send back a 400 Bad Request response.
 Your only other real option is to close your socket and make a new connection.

+* When calling :meth:`Connection.send` or
+  :meth:`Connection.send_with_data_passthrough`
-* When calling :meth:`Connection.send`: This indicates that *you* violated our protocol assumptions.
+  (:exc:`LocalProtocolError`): This indicates that *you* violated our protocol assumptions.
 This is also unrecoverable -- h11 doesn't know what you're doing, its internal state may be inconsistent, and we cannot safely proceed. :attr:`Connection.our_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.send` will also raise :exc:`ProtocolError`.
 The only thing you can reasonably due at this point is to close your socket and make a new connection.

 .. _framing: